 Carnaval marks the start of Lent in Peru.
 It’s a nationwide set of celebrations, but one of the best places to see the pageantry is in Cajamarca.
-Picture nine days of singing, feasting, parades, dancing, eating, and all-round madness and you won’t be far off.
+Picture nine days of singing, feasting, parades, dancing, eating, and all-around madness, and you won’t be far off.

 But then the week preceding Easter sees the start of Holy Week – or Semana Santa.
-There will be processions in streets across the land, as well as folk-dancing and local musical events.
+There will be processions in streets across the land, folk-dancing, and local musical events.
 Head to Ayacucho for one of the most comprehensive; it’s almost like an arts festival!
 Interestingly, the focus of Holy Week in Cusco is a statue of Jesus that has been dubbed ‘Lord of the Earthquakes.’

 Winter Festivals in Peru

 June 24 sees the thoroughly indigenous festival of Inti Raymi.
 It’s a festival of the winter solstice in June (Southern Hemisphere, don’t forget), and many indigenous practices are carried out.
 Think cockfighting, feasting, and dancing late into the night.
 It was banned by Spanish colonists in 1535 but revived in 1944.

 In July – on or around July 15, to be more precise – there’s the Fiesta de la Virgen del Carmen.
 It spans three or four days and is basically a big party.
 It’s a “religious” festival, but basically in name only.
 People come together for traditional song and dance, shows that depict Peruvian history, music, and merriment.
 This is held in Paucartambo, near Cusco.
 Often, there’s so little space for visitors that partygoers spend the night out in the open!

 In Peru, there are not one but two independence days.
 On July 28 and 29, the declaration of independence was put into effect by South American independence leader José de San Martin in Lima.
 Parades, civic events, and general national pride come out on these two days.